stenvala/simpleJSON2map/README.md

 However, very often one requires just basic functionality: initialize variables from JSON and test if keys exists, maybe objects are nested to depth of two only.
 This library uses json_spirit to offer such basic functionality (and something more).
 It converts JSON files to a recursive map structure and offers basic functionality and allows one to do whatever they want with json_spirit.
+Most of the stuff here could be done easily with mValue, but some things here might be easier to use.

 Basic functionality: